Carinsurance.com Insights

 Car insurance rates by age group in Rhode Island

-Insurers know that teenage drivers are less experienced and pose a higher risk, resulting in higher insurance premiums.
-Rhode Island drivers between the ages of 30 to 60 typically enjoy the lowest average auto insurance rates, at about $2,015 annually.
+Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
+In Rhode Island, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $2,804 annually.

 See the average rates by age group below: